stgm/scientific-programming-1/info/syllabus.md

 ## Passing the course

 The course's final result will be "pass" or "fail", which means that **no grades are assigned**.
-To earn a "pass", you must meet the following requirements by 13 December:

-- you have worked through one case study per each of the four modules
-- you have submitted a fully working solution for each problem in those case studies
+You pass the course by:

+1. submitting sufficient coursework
+2. passing the exam

+### Coursework

+Sufficient coursework means submitting a working solution to each problem from at least four case studies of your own choosing, keeping in mind that you need to finish one case study per level.

+### Exam

-Finally, you must pass the final exam.
-There are two opportunities for semester 1, which have been planned on:
+There are two opportunities to take the exam in semester 1, which have been planned on:

 - October TBA
 - December TBA

+The second exam can be seen as a "resit" to the first.
+However, it is not necessary to take the first exam to be allowed into the second.

 ## Feedback